Diffuse neutrino flux from relativistic reconnection in AGN coronae

-\cite{2024ApJ...961L..14F} and \cite{karavola_neutrino_2025} showed that a value of $\sigma_{\rm p} \sim 10^5$ was required to reproduce the IceCube spectrum of NGC~1068, which remains the brightest neutrino source observed to this day.
-Motivated by the latter, we initially assumed a common $\sigma_{\rm p}=10^5$ for all AGN.
-However, this assumption led to an overestimation of diffuse flux by a factor of $\sim$8 at $E_\nu=10$~TeV (see black line in figure~\ref{fig:slopes}).
+\cite{fiorillo_reconnection_2024} and \cite{karavola_neutrino_2025} showed that a value of $\sigma_{\rm p} \sim 10^5$ was required to reproduce the IceCube spectrum of NGC~1068, which remains the brightest neutrino source observed to this day.
+Motivated by the aforementioned result, we initially assumed a common $\sigma_{\rm p}=10^5$ for all AGNs, which led to an overestimation of the diffuse flux by a factor of roughly eight at $E_\nu=10$~TeV (see the black line in Fig.~\ref{fig:slopes}).
 Therefore, sources with $\sigma_{\rm p} \sim 10^5$ should constitute $\sim 10\%$ of the AGN population to avoid overshooting the diffuse flux \citep{abbasi_evidence_2025}.